vyadh/nutest/README.md

 ### Concurrency

 Tests written in Nutest are run concurrently by default.
 Assuming your tests need to run in parallel is a good design constraint for self-contained tests that run efficiently.
-However, if this is not practical, this can be disabled by specifying the `--threads=1` option to the `testing` command.
+However, if this is not practical, this can be disabled by specifying the `--threads=1` option to the `test` command.

 There are two levels of concurrency used in Nutest, leveraging `par-each`, where the following are run concurrently:
 - Suites (file of tests).